ibm-cloud-docs/assistant/skill-search-add.md

 1. Click **Add search skill**.

-1. Click **Add existing skill**.

-    Click the skill that you want to add from the available skills that are displayed.
+1. Click **Add existing skill**, then click the skill that you want to add from the available skills that are displayed.

 ## Search triggers
 {: #skill-search-add-trigger}